 Compared to most acoustic pianos, such as a professional grand piano, a digital piano is going to cost a fraction of the price yet still offer many benefits.

-This is because digital pianos aren’t too different from acoustics.
+This is because the best digital pianos aren’t too different from acoustics.
 They work in the same fashion, with players pressing the keys to get the note, and with some digital models the pressure with which you play the note will affect the note produced, ranging from quiet to loud.
+Many people suggest it easier to learn to play the keyboard of a digital piano compared to an acoustic.

 For a digital piano to closer match the sound of an acoustic, including playing keys at various velocities to produce different notes, you will likely need a more reputable make and model.